satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 servers may indeed allow standardization of analysis environments and replication of results for every publication.

-Fig: XX a nipype graph showing what steps were used in an imaging experiment

 With regard to publication bias, reviewers should not judge every article based on novelty, but instead encourage replication of experiments as well as publication of experiments that did not produce